A Spectral-based Physics-informed Finite Operator Learning for Prediction of Mechanical Behavior of Microstructures: Introduction

-The structure of the paper is as follows: the SPiFOL methodology is discussed in Sec.\,\ref{sec:spifol}.
-Sec.\,\ref{sec:data} explains the data generation and also discusses the parametric Fourier space that will be used later to create a reduced input space.
-Finally, Sec.\,\ref{sec:results}, presents the ability of the network to predict the mechanical behavior for a wide range of microstructures, followed by a conclusion and outlook for the current work.
+The structure of the paper is as follows: Section \ref{sec:spifol} provides a detailed overview of the SPiFOL methodology, explaining how SPiFOL maps different microstructures to their corresponding mechanical responses in the small deformation regime.
+For finite deformation, it describes the mapping of macroscopic deformation gradients applied to a microstructure to its resulting mechanical behavior.
+Finally, section \ref{sec:results} demonstrates the ability of the network to predict the mechanical behavior of a wide range of microstructures, followed by a conclusion and outlook on the future directions of this work.